 The goal of the American College of Healthcare Architects (ACHA or “the College”) is to transform health care through better built environments.
 To that end, ACHA provides board certification to architects in the United States and Canada who specialize in health care.
 The certification process is rigorous and overseen by an independent testing agency, in order to establish a professionally sound, legally defensible standard by which people can identify themselves as health care architects.

-As of August 2019, the College has 451 active certificants, including 55 Fellows.
-An additional 51 certificants have been granted Emeritus, non-active status.
+Currently the College has 405 active certificants, plus 47 Fellows.
+An additional 84 certificants have been granted Emeritus, non-active status.

 The tagline of the College is Experienced, Certified, Preferred, but what does that mean and how it that relevant to the C-Suite, the industry, and most importantly, the patients?